Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-designer-tool/live-test.md

 ## Updating the Live Test

 You can [build the language project](building-a-project.md) to update the language used in the **Live Test** pane.
-Changes made to the other configuration panes will not be picked up in **Live Test** until a project build occurs.
+Most changes made to the other configuration panes will not be picked up in **Live Test** until a project build occurs.

+> [!TIP]
+> If the **DefaultStyle** or **DarkStyle** of a classification type is modified after the live test is loaded, those changes should be applied in real time.
+Dock the **Live Test** and **Classification Types** tool windows side-by-side to easily preview how different styles affect the sample text.